- All Corals

 Spirobranchus giganteus

 Approx 3" Porites colony with many Christmas Tree Worms.
+These are mostly Blue Worms with other colors mixed in.

 Approx 3" Porites colony with many Christmas Tree Worms.
+These are mostly Blue Worms with other colors mixed in.

-Christmas tree worm rocks are somewhat rare to be seen in the hobby.
-We got lucky and scored some baseball sized rocks loaded with worms.
+Bisma Worm Rocks are somewhat rare to be seen in the hobby.
+We got lucky and scored some baseball sized colonies loaded with worms.
 They are mostly blue feathered worms on these rocks and the Porites coral is purple and has nice green accents developing. |

 Origin